vivekprm/vim-nvim-tmux-learning/neovim-learning.md

 - CTRL + o goes one back in jumplist
 - CTRL + q to move things to quicklist.
 Then :cnext and :cprev to move inside quicklist.
 - SHIFT + K shows the type information
+	- CTRL + o to go to the type
+	- CTRL + i to come back to previous

 # Configure neovim
 Create init.lua file to configure Neovim